KankakeeCommunityCollege/recover-newsroom/_drafts/local-honorees-with-kcc-connections.md

 &nbsp;

-The Women in Business logo is the property of&nbsp;[Lifestyles Magazine](https://www.daily-journal.com/lifestyles/){: target="_blank" rel="noopener"} - used with permission.
+The Women in Business logo is used courtesy of Lifestyles Magazine.